West Yorkshire & the North West call (01924) 681785

 Are We Competent?
 As a Duty Holder or person in charge of premises it is your responsibility to ensure anyone who undertakes work in your property is competent to do so.
 At Water Wise we have over a decades water industry related experience and are;

-Recognised by DEFRA and the Secretary of State as Approved Contractors
+Recognised by DEFRA and the Secretary of State

-Temperature monitoring is far more involved then just putting a thermometer under a tap.
+Temperature monitoring is far more involved than just putting a thermometer under a tap.
 Outlets need to be tested in the correct sequence to ensure they meet the requirements of the ACOP L8.
-To correctly carry out temperature monitoring you need to understand the requirements of the ACOP L8, how to identify a "sentinal" outlet, how to record and inspect a temperature profile, how to record stored water temperatures, how to measure temperatures into a TMV and much more.
+To correctly carry out temperature monitoring you need to understand the requirements of the ACOP L8, how to identify a "sentinel" outlet, how to record and inspect a temperature profile, how to record stored water temperatures, how to measure temperatures into a TMV and much more.

-of Spray (Shower) Outlets
+Showers & Spray Outlets

-In any hot and cold water system there are outlets which will encourge the growth of legionella bacteria.
+In any hot and cold water system there are outlets which will encourage the growth of legionella bacteria.
 Shower heads and other spray outlets are some of the most common areas where bacteria may grow and because they spray water there is an increased risk in passing on the bacteria.
 All spray outlets such as showers should be dismantled, cleaned and disinfected on at least a quarterly basis.

-Thermostatic Mixing Valve (TMV) Servicing
+Thermostatic Mixing Valves

-Cold Water Storage Tank
+Cold Water Storage Tanks

+Cold Water Storage Tanks should be inspected at regular intervals to visually assess the risk of Legionella.
+Legionella Testing of cold water storage tanks should also be carried out on a regular basis.
 It is commonly believed that cold water storage tanks should be cleaned and disinfected every year, this is not the case.
 If visual inspection and testing show there is no risk then there is no need for further action.